Visit our showrooms in Alphen a/d Rijn, Amsterdam or Naarden-Vesting.

 In addition to a chevron floor for indoors, it is also possible to install a chevron wooden floor outside.
 This makes it possible to make beautiful transitions by extending your chevron engineered wood floor indoors to your chevron hardwood floor outside in the garden, balcony or roof terrace.
-You should keep in mind that a chevron floor inside is made of oak parquet and a chevron solid wood floor for outside is made of Ipé, Teak or Padouk.
+You should keep in mind that a chevron floor inside is made of oak engineered wood and a chevron solid wood floor for outside is made of Ipé, Teak or Padouk.
 This causes differences in color and wood drawings between the inner floor and the terrace floor.
 It is the chevron pattern itself that brings unity in the design between inside and outside.

 Uipkes offers full service options for various (woodworking) activities.
-Think of covering an internal staircase in the same wood and color as the chevron floor or installing underfloor heating under your Hungarian point wooden floor.
+Think of covering an internal staircase in the same wood and color as the chevron floor or installing underfloor heating under your chevron wooden floor.
 We can also take care of woodworking on doors or frames to bring unity in design throughout your home or to restore ornaments of monumental buildings.
 In short, all activities under one roof with a single point of contact, so that you don't have to worry about the custom work in your home that you want to outsource.
 Finally, we also offer service to properly maintain your chevron floors, such as a maintenance set and the re-sanding and finishing of your chevron outdoor parquet, stairs and/or wooden floor indoors.